vijai-veerapandian/hello-world-nodejs/README.md

 ### Docker/Containzerization

-The application can be deployed as a Docker container or into a Kubernetes cluster.

-Now, the application can do deployed as Docker, and also into Kubernetes.
+Now, the application can do deployed as Docker, or into Kubernetes cluster.

 ## Features